YOUR GUIDE TO MODULAR HOMES

 Once these buildings are constructed in their new site, they are not designed to be disassembled or moved to a new location like mobile homes.
 The intention is solely to replace the previous building with the new prefabricated property.

 After the Second World War, modular houses were produced as a cheap, quick fit solution, however this perception has changed.
 Today’s versions are looking to give you a high-quality living space for your convenience.

-Benefits of modular homes
+Benefits of homes fabricated offsite